-(2) Amounts shown in this column for 2022 represent the aggregate grant date fair value of stock awards noted in the Grants of Plan-Based Awards table below.
+- For Mr. Farmer, a bonus at the time of his promotion to President, FVS to recognize the interim period that he was expected served in the dual role overseeing FVS and SV (prior to such time that he was promoted to President, SV and FVS); and - For Mr. Sherbin, a retention bonus to recognize his critical role in the integration and success of the Merger and to incentivize him to remain employed during the time leading up to and following the Merger.
+Mr. Sherbin is obligated to repay this bonus if the Merger is not consummated on or before December 31, 2025, or if his employment terminates for Cause or without Good Reason prior to or within one year of the Merger closing date. - (3) Amounts shown in this column for 2024 represent the aggregate grant date fair value of stock awards noted in the Grants of Plan-Based Awards table below.
 The fair values were determined in accordance with FASB ASC Topic 718, "Stock Compensation."
-For information regarding valuation assumptions for the 2022 awards, see Note 14 - Stock Based Compensation to the Consolidated Financial Statements for the year ended December 31, 2022.
-Assuming the highest level of performance is achieved for the PSUs granted in 2022, the grant date fair values of all stock awards granted in 2022 would be \$3,811,925 for Mr. Adams, \$1,173,876 for Mr. Douyard, \$535,822 for Mr. Guillaume, \$521,805 for Mr. Hindman, and \$704,778 for Mr. Sherbin.

-(3) Amounts shown in this column represent the annual cash incentive bonuses paid to our NEOs under our AIC Plan, as described above.

-(4) The amounts reported in this column consist of the following:
+For information regarding valuation assumptions for the 2024 awards, see Note 14 Stock Based Compensation to the Consolidated Financial Statements for the year ended December 31, 2024.
+Assuming the highest level of performance is achieved for the PSUs granted in 2024, the grant date fair values of all stock awards granted in 2024 would be \$6,797,486 for Mr. Dunn, \$1,648,470 for Mr. Douyard (had he remained employed), \$3,339,363 for Mr. Farmer, \$889,221 for Mr. Hindman (had he remained employed), and \$3,554,964 for Mr. Sherbin. - (4) Amounts shown in this column for 2024 represent the actual annual cash incentive bonuses paid to our NEOs under our AIC Plan, as described above. - (5) The amounts reported in this column for 2024 consist of the following: